pasco27/python_api_homework/README.md

 I worked several hours with tutor + TA's on attempting to correctly hide API key.
 I thought I had the process correct it still shows in checkpoints.
 I will delete it as soon as this homework is graded.

+Had a tutor session Friday after this was submitted.
+She showed me better ways to do things - please grade the commit I made on VacationPy Thursday night to be fair!